Re-imaging yacht chartering experience.

 Or How to Tackle Challenges Faced in a Project

-About 3 years ago, we started working on a yacht chartering website project for a client.
-We were faced with challenges on this project when things took a different-than-expected course and we ended up owning it.
+We started working on a yacht chartering website project for a client.
+We were faced with challenges on this project when things took a different-than-expected course — and we ended up owning it.
 Since we were financing it ourselves, we put it on the back burner and worked on it probably once a year when we didn’t have other projects going on.
 We worked in bouts of a month or two at a time, actively around 6~7 months.

 One of the major and first difficulties in project planning was having to come up with a name for it.
 This is where our good friend and colleague Djordje Vanjek stepped in with a great idea.
 The name is made up of two legit words.
 The first part, yacht, is pretty self explanatory.
 The second part is the Latin word eo.
 This tiny word has a whole bunch of meanings depending on context, and among others it can mean to go, to travel, to move, to advance, and even sea.
 Those are the ones that appealed most to us for obvious reasons.
 Marrying these two words gave us Yachteo.